zslhg903/NINA/NINA/Documentation/NINA.md

 ## Tab: PHD2

-With the PHD2 tab you can connect NINA to PHD2 to send dither commands and receive current guiding information in the User Interface.
+With the PHD2 tab you can connect N.I.N.A. to PHD2 to send dither commands and receive current guiding information in the User Interface.

 > For further information about PHD2 and dithering refer to [Usage: Dithering with PHD2](#dithering-with-phd2)